Contrast-Security-OSS/docs/content/admin/teamserver/install/InstallingDistributedTeamServer.md

 Enter the name of the property to edit [q to Quit]:
 ```

+**NOTE:** If you are converting from a default embedded database configuration to a distributed configuration, `database.bk.enabled` also needs to be set to false.
+It is your responsibility for your own backups when running a distributed database configuration with TeamServer.

 Once this is done you may continue to add more application only installations.